Pyrdacor/Ambermoon/FileSpecs/EventData.md

 For random, also only members without disallowed conditions are considered and the result is also false if there is no member to choose.

-For active member, the result is false if it is under any disallowed condition.
+For active member nad party member with index, the result is false if the target is under any disallowed condition.